SecularSolstice/SecularSolstice.github.io/speeches/We_Are_Here.md

 If you want to do something, or hope to do something, but it will have to wait until you find the right lever, or until you grow stronger, (and I fully expect that everyone in this room will grow stronger), then please rise and say that you are here.

-If you do not want an active role, but will still seize a good opportunity if it comes your way, please rise and say that you are here.

 If you are prepared to be a friend to someone who is doing something, please rise and say that you are here.

 If anyone is still seated, please rise.